-Year Heads who deal with more serious or persistent incidents will liaise with the Deputy Headteacher who can provide advice and ensure consistency of approach.
+Year Heads who deal with more serious or persistent incidents will liaise with the Deputy Headteacher who can provide advice and ensure consistency of approach, in line with our Behaviour Matrix (see Appendix A).

 7.5 Reasonable force

 Reasonable force covers a range of interventions that involve physical contact with students.
 All members of staff have a duty to use reasonable force, in the following circumstances, to prevent a student from: